GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 begin loading.

 <div class="w-aside w-aside--note">
-  There is an <a href="https://bugs.chromium.org/p/chromium/issues/detail?id=982020&q=component:Blink">open bug</a> to ensure that these different thresholds can be experimented with by <a href="experimented">throttling the network</a> in Chrome DevTools.
+  There is an <a href="https://bugs.chromium.org/p/chromium/issues/detail?id=982020&q=component:Blink">open bug</a> to ensure that these different thresholds can be experimented with by <a href="https://developers.google.com/web/tools/chrome-devtools/network/#throttle">throttling the network</a> in Chrome DevTools.
 In the meantime, you will need to override the effective connection type of the browser through its flag (<code>chrome://flags/#force-effective-connection-type</code>).
 </div>

 ### Image loading